RicardoCavalheiro123/ldts-project-assignment-g1303-1/docs/README.md

 ### Abstract

-- **Problem in Context :** From the start we believed that it was important to have multiple objects that although different, may be part of a class that agregates them.
-In order to keep the code in check and forfeit the need to have different variables or arrays for different types of elementes we came to this solution.
+- **Problem in Context :** From the start we believed that it was important to have multiple objects that although different, may be part of a class that aggregates them.
+In order to keep the code in check and forfeit the need to have different variables or arrays for different types of elements we came to this solution.

 - **Abstract Method :** So we have applied the **Abstract Method** pattern. **GameBlock** is an interface class that has a set of methods which are overridden by the different types of blocks present in the game.
 Such as **Bomb**,**ConcreteBlock**,etc...
-This way we can treat two different objecs as the same type although their methods definition is different.
+This way we can treat two different objects as the same type although their methods' definition is different.

 - **Implementation :** GameBlock is an interface class which is responsible for aggregating objects that are fixed in the same position throughout the game.